-- 1 Everyone shall be equal before the law. - 2 No one may be discriminated against, in particular on grounds of origin, race, gender, age, language, social position, way of life, religious, ideological, or political convictions, or because of a physical, mental or psychological disability. - 3 Men and women shall have equal rights.
-The law shall ensure their equality, both in law and in practice, most particularly in the family, in education, and in the work-place.
-Men and women shall have the right to equal pay for work of equal value. - 4 The law shall provide for the elimination of inequalities that affect persons with disabilities.
+- 1 Every person is equal before the law. - 2 No person may be discriminated against, in particular on grounds of origin, race, gender, age, language, social position, way of life, religious, ideological, or political convictions, or because of a physical, mental or psychological disability. - 3 Men and women have equal rights.
+The law shall ensure their equality, both in law and in practice, most particularly in the family, in education, and in the workplace.
+Men and women have the right to equal pay for work of equal value. - 4 The law shall provide for the elimination of inequalities that affect persons with disabilities.